merestrickland/rap-rater/README.md

 json-server db.json
 ```

+You'll be making a `GET` request to: `http://localhost:3005/rappers` to get all your rappers!

 ### Questions we want to ask ourselves when we are designing applications
 - "What are the components that make this user interface?
 How can I break them down?"
 - "Where should state live for this particular piece of functionality?"